 I hit Chinese food once again at the end of my trip at the famous Wo Hop in Chinatown.
 Most people go to the upstairs version at 15 Mott Street, but clever New Yorkers know the real deal is downstairs under the sidewalk at 17 Mott Street.
 Cash only folks, but they do have an ATM (I can only imagine the fee).
 Don’t look for decor, it’s all about the Cantonese style food.
-You’ll notice white people eating one kind of dish, and Chinese people eating completely different food (they even have two different menus, one in English, and one in Cantonese), but I grew up with the American style food, and it doesn’t make it any less delicious, so that’s what I get.
+You’ll notice American people eating one kind of dish, and Chinese people eating completely different food (they even have two different menus, one in English, and one in Cantonese), but I grew up with the American style food, and it doesn’t make it any less delicious, so that’s what I get.
 They make their own wontons, as opposed to the factory made wontons that most take-out places get from a big food distributor (also delicious, but not as delicious as these).
 You can get them stuffed with many things, like duck, or veggies, or chicken, but I love the pork (what NY Jew doesn’t LOVE pork?!
 Even my kosher friends love pork in a Chinese restaurant!).
-Again, do yourself a favor, order the Wor Wonton Soup in the Egg Drop broth, and you will be transformed for life.
+Again, do yourself a favor, order the Yang Chow Wor Wonton Soup in the Egg Drop broth, and you will be transformed for life.
 Mustard, crunchy noodles, eat.

 And now for the pizza (the life blood of any New Yorker)!
 John’s Brick Oven Pizza on Bleeker Street in Greenwich Village!!
 To me, the best in Manhattan.
 Lombardi’s in Little Italy was the first pizzeria in America, and the place I send friends who are visiting NY because of its history, but I like John’s slightly better.
 So good, you cannot stop eating it!